Understanding the Black Widow Spider

 Males and young spiders are not dangerous to humans.

-The severity of a female bite depends on age and physical condition of the victim and how much venom, if any, the black widow spider injects.
+The severity of a female bite depends on age and physical condition of the victim and how much venom, if any, the spider injects.
 Dry or low venom bites have little to no pain and may leave fang marks.

 A venomous bite begins with acute, local pain and red skin.
 They may include systemic effects, including severe muscle pain, abdominal cramps, extreme sweating, increased heart rate, elevated blood pressure, muscle spasms, and trouble breathing.
 Bites are rarely fatal and most dangerous to children.